-The effective management of Operation and Maintenance (O&M) of the Oyibi Area and Abokobi Area Small Towns Water Supply Schemes, located in some rural communities in the Greater Accra Region of Ghana, is crucial to their sustainability.
-The water schemes take their sources from underground water abstracted via boreholes at varying depths, and both became operational from February 2004.
-The study is about the operation and maintenance of the 2 water schemes and covers the period from February 2004 to March 2006.
+The Operation and Maintenance (O&M) of the Oyibi Area and Abokobi Area Small Towns Water Supply Systems, located in some rural communities in the Greater Accra Region of Ghana, is crucial to their sustainability.
+The study presents the institutional arrangements for the management of small towns water systems in Ghana and highlights how the two separate systems, which began operations at the same time, are performing financially due to the O&M management structure put in place and the commitment of the actors.
+The report covers the operating period from February 2004 to June 2007.
+The water systems take their sources from underground water abstracted via boreholes at varying depths.